Welcome to PFLAG St. Louis!

 IS PFLAG ST. LOUIS UNIQUE?

 We are one of more than 500 chapters across the United States and in eleven other countries around the world.
 We are located in small towns and big cities.
 There are also contact people where no chapter has yet been formed and members at large, not affiliated with a chapter.
 Visit the national PFLAG website at www.pflag.org for more information on chapters in other communities or starting your own chapter.

 HOW DOES PFLAG ST. LOUIS PROVIDE SUPPORT?

 We help parents and others who attend our meetings go through the process of understanding our loved ones and how society’s stigma has affected them and us.
-We learn to let go of the shame and discomfort by meeting other lesbian, gay, bisexual and transgendered individuals.
+We learn to let go of the shame and discomfort by meeting other lesbian, gay, bisexual and transgender individuals.
 We also meet parents who are totally comfortable with their LGBT children.
-We confront the lies and misinformation coming from a society that promotes the irrational fear called homophobia.
+We confront the lies and misinformation coming from a society that promotes the irrational fear called homophobia and transphobia..
 We educate ourselves and show our pride by participating in public education forums and even marching in parades.
 We show by our actions that we embrace these special people that we love.
 We are there for all those just beginning their journey of understanding.
 We provide informational speakers to community groups, religious groups, schools and colleges.
-We have a telephone HELPLINE at (314) 821-3524, a lending library, a quarterly newsletter, e-mail postings, and of course, this website.
+We will talk with parents, meet first if that is important, e-mail postings, a monthly e-mail newsletter, and of course, this website.
 All of these methods of communication help our members stay informed on news of interest in our community.